fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 Classes in current examples are pretty small.
 Real classes usually contain 3-10 variables and even up to 100 functions.
 Then it's clear that there is need to limit what can be accessed from the outside - otherwise it's like using a device with opened cover where you can see working engine - touching moving parts can damage you and/or device.

-I agree that small examples are not always the best because they can be too far from real use cases.
-Skills require training effort to obtain them and even more to write good examples to teach others.

 Many of OOP decisions are not always trivial.
 Some problems take a lot of attempts and experiments to learn.
 If you can't grasp it now, move on, continue and come back later.
 Remember that **the best way to learn programming is by writing code**.
 The more problems you encounter and solve, the better.

+If you are already experimenting with writing OOP code and are unsure about access - make every variable private and every function public.

 ## exercise